s-matyukevich/raspberry-pi-os/docs/lesson02/linux.md

 We don't plan to use EL2 now, though some functionality requires it.
 We need it, for example, to implement [kexec](https://linux.die.net/man/8/kexec) system call that enables you to load and boot into another kernel from the currently running kernel.

-[_hyp_stub_vectors](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/kernel/hyp-stub.S#L33  holds the addresses of all exception handlers for EL2.
-We are going to implement similar functionality for EL1 in the next lesson, when we will talk about interrupts and exception handling in details.
+[_hyp_stub_vectors](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/kernel/hyp-stub.S#L33)  holds the addresses of all exception handlers for EL2.
+We are going to implement exception handling functionality for EL1 in the next lesson, after we talk about interrupts and exception handling in details.

 ```
     /* spsr */